 If it is the value of the Date type, then it is the date and time when to release the item.
 The Date type cannot be set if set the "1 = items start chronologically, timeout is delay between them".
 Possible change of the computer time has no influence to the absolute time of starting the items.
 The items are started in the set absolute time (according to the new time).
 For example, the item that had to be started in 14:00:00, is started in 14:00:00 of the new time.

 "thread:xxx;" - Specifies the thread where the onStep event is triggered for this item.
-The setting is relevant only if the PmaSequencer object uses the work thread (see the "Used thread" configurator), otherwise is ignored.
-The usage of this option see PmaSequencer and How to start selected scripts in another thread.
+The option is relevant only if the PmaSequencer object uses the work thread (see the "Used thread" configurator), otherwise is ignored.
+The usage of this option see the PmaSequencer object and How to start selected scripts in another thread.

 var oSeq = pMe.Pm("/Sequencer");